alincnita/demo-repo/README.md

 # demo-repo

-A demo GitHub repo, for testing.
+A demo GitHub repo, for testing!
+And other stuff.